 Tips for using olive oil as massage oil...
 With olive oil, you cannot rush.
 This oil takes it's own sweet time with human skin.
 It doesn't disappear immediately.
 Rushing doesn't work.
 You may have to rub it into your muscles and skin for a longer period of time than you think you have time for.
 This slowing down to the oil's pace may feel awkward, very slow, or self-indulgent, especially if you were raised not to center your body or you have been punished for listening to and supporting your own body in the past.
 If you do rush with this oil, you'll likely end up with oil on your clothing, bedding, and/or furniture.
 Here, depending on which sore muscle we're massaging, we may change into old t-shirts or lay on old towels that we don't mind staining a bit with oil.
 Sometimes I'll rub muscles in my feet and then put an old pair of socks on and go to bed.
 Please take your time, rub the oil in thoroughly.
 I practice welcoming the idea that this long-loved oil from old trees knows that we are worth the extra time, even when we (or other humans) don't.
 And, if you do rush and end up with oil on valuable clothing, bedding, or furniture, clean them thoroughly, in accordance with creators/manufacturers instructions, as soon as you can so the oil doesn't set and stain.
 Unless a few stains don't bother you: if that's the case, go wild! ;-)

 Storage, size, life of the product, and packaging for the oil: This oil comes in a 4-ounce reusable, clear glass bottle with a metal screw-top lid.
 Store your bottle in a cool, dry, dark place where direct sunlight never touches the bottle.
 We suggest using this massage oil within 12 to 18 months of purchase, because the only preservative is the nature of the plants (especially the cottonwood buds) themselves.
 Cottonwood buds are a powerful preservative in oil, so your oil may last longer than this, too.
 If at any point it doesn't smell good or starts to look different, stop using it.
+I refill these for about half price ($13) at my studio on Whidbey.
 Lastly, we've learned that plant-infused oils have minds of their own.
 They may ooze a little bit (oozing is part of their nature and charm), and you may find that a tiny bit of oil pools under the bottle itself, so we recommend storing the bottle on a hard surface--like stone or metal or glass--that you don't mind getting a teeny bit of oil on.

-Soap packaging: This year our soaps and shampoo bars are wrapped in a small piece of compostable food-safe paper to ensure safe handling.
+Soap packaging: Our soaps are wrapped in a small piece of compostable food-safe paper to ensure safe handling.
 If you would prefer no packaging at all, just put that in the comments field when you order (or tell me in person if you're at my studio), and you'll get them bare naked!
 If you live off island and we ship them to you, they will still need to show up in a (made-from-recycled-materials) cardboard box.
 We're magic, but not that magic.
 Yet. :-)